The Best Gluten-Free Gingerbread Scones

 Ingredient Notes:

-• Gluten Free Flour Blend - I tested this recipe with King Arthur Measure for Measure.
+• Gluten Free Flour Blend – I tested this recipe using King Arthur Measure for Measure and Bob’s Red Mill 1:1 Blend.
 Other blends should work, but some blends are starchier than others.
 You may need to adjust the liquid-to-flour ratio.

-• Xanthan Gum - If the blend you have doesn't contain xanthan or guar gum, you will need to add one teaspoon.
+• Xanthan Gum – If your blend does not contain a binder xanthan gum or guar gum, add one teaspoon.

 • Butter – I recommend using unsalted butter.